 The Noble Law provides forward-thinking employment law counsel to clients in North Carolina and South Carolina..
 If you have experienced workplace assault, our employment law firm is here for you.
 You are legally entitled to a safe work environment, and our employment lawyers can offer legal advice and representation to protect your rights and your livelihood.
 Abusive behavior on the job can cause physical, financial, interpersonal, and emotional harm, but a workplace assault lawyer can help you hold those responsible to account.
-Contact us today in New York City or North Carolina.
+Contact us today in South Carolina or North Carolina.

 If you were sexually assaulted at work, we can help you seek redress from your attacker(s) and your employer.
 Federal courts have held that even a single incident of sexual assault committed by a manager or supervisor can create a hostile work environment that is actionable under Title VII.
 In addition, you may have a State cause of action for Intentional Infliction of Emotional Distress, Negligent Infliction of Emotional Distress, or False Imprisonment.